General

 Yes, students save an average of 15% on tuition by registering for the full program rather than registering for individual courses separately.

-Financial Planning Association (FPA) members also receive a 10% reduction when they register for the full program or individual courses.
+Financial Planning Association (FPA) members also receive a 10% reduction on registration for the full Financial Planning program.
+Individual course registration is not eligible.

 Request Information